Buff-breasted

 Button-quail

-Currently this project is working on two fronts; (1) surveys to locate a population of Buff-breasted Button-quail and (2) descriptive autecology studies of the other two species of tropical savanna button-quail, Painted and Chestnut-backed Button-quail.
-We are currently investigating the habitat and resource requirements of Painted and Chestnut-backed Button-quail.
-The rationale for this study is to better understand the button-quail group generally so we can make educated inferences of the ecology and threatening process of Buff-breasted Button-quail.
+This research has focussed on (1) surveys to locate a population of Buff-breasted Button-quail and (2) ecological studies of the other two species of tropical savanna button-quail, Painted and Chestnut-backed Button-quail.
+We’ve also investigated the habitat and resource requirements of Painted and Chestnut-backed Button-quail, to better understand the button-quail group generally so we can make educated inferences of the ecology and threatening process of Buff-breasted Button-quail.
 Our understanding of the tropical savanna button-quail suggests the Buff-breasted Button-quail should still be extant and we are therefore strategically surveying areas of Cape York Peninsula accordingly.

 This research has received generous support from the Australian Wildlife Conservancy, National Environmental Science Program, Graham Harrington, Birds Queensland and the Conservation and Wildlife Research Trust.